 - top with cilantro and jalapeño slices – to serve

 - Tostito scoops – to serve

-In a cast iron skillet (other other skillet), sauté the diced onion and jalapeño in olive oil, over medium high heat.
-After about 4-5 minutes, add the garlic and stir another 30 seconds.
+- In a cast iron skillet (other other skillet), sauté the diced onion and jalapeño in butter, over medium high heat until softened, just a few minutes.

 - If you don’t like spicy, you CAN 1) Omit the seeds of the jalapeño, or a portion of them.
 2) Skip the Rotel and add regular diced tomatoes.

 - Tostito Scoops work the best for this recipe, so you can SCOOP it all up.

 - This queso is also great drizzled over chili, a baked potato, or any Mexican food (tacos, burritos, crunch wraps).